 10 Basic Skills Every Writer Should Know

-Welcome to A Writer’s Journey, my new multimedia writer’s guide, publishing industry and self-publishing overview for writers, independent “indie” publishers, self-publishers, interested readers and anyone else who loves books or wants an audience for their writing.
-From my own experience in a dozen years of writing and a lifetime of reading, I ‘ve learned a thing or two.
+Welcome to A Writer’s Journey new multimedia guide to traditional and self-publishing.
+It’s intended for writers, independent “indie” publishers, self-publishers, interested readers and anyone else who wants an audience for their writing or who just loves books.
+From my own experience in many years of writing and a lifetime of reading, I’ve learned a thing or two.
 Most recently, I discovered the publishing industry, like our own starry cosmos, is expanding at light warp speed toward an immense extent and population.

 I asked award-winning mystery and suspense writer John Lutz his advice on writing mystery and suspense.
 Here’s what he had to say

 What genre, that is, kind of writing, do you want to do?
-Whether it’s a fiction genre or one of the many nonfiction categories, each requires its own approach.
+It can be a fiction genre or one of the many nonfiction categories.
 But for all of them, you have to identify your audience and your own approach, that is, your author platform.

 The universe of publishing is expanding rapidly.
 As publishers were besieged by ever more hopeful authors, the literary agent came upon the scene to screen, select and help authors prepare their manuscripts for submission to the big publishers.
 The spectrum of publishing includes those big houses, good small presses, predatory vanity presses, and most recently, quality self-publishing.
 We’ll share some insights and expert advice on safe navigation of this complex world.